mkdatz/NLPtask_Realyze/README.md

 ## Thought Process

 At first, I thought it would be enough to count the words based on if there was whitespace at the end, but this approach had to change to account for corner cases.
+As you can see by the sample text, this text includes dialogue- not every sentence will necessarily end with a period.
+Also, with abbreviations such as E.N.E., counting periods again does not work, because these would be counted as sentences.

+An elegant solution after I examined the text was that each sentence begins with a double space- "  " as opposed to " ".
+I could simply check for these and this would count as a sentence.

 ## Assumptions Made